About us | Tai Chi , Qi Gong & Rongoā | Te Whare Ora-The Healing Hut

 I’ve been fortunate to teach Tai Chi and movement practices in China, the UK, and New Zealand.
 Over the years, I’ve guided workshops at festivals and community events.

-I enjoy supporting people from all walks of life—seniors, youth, cancer survivors, people with special needs, former refugees, athletes, models, Yoga and Tai Chi teachers.
+I enjoy supporting people from all walks of life—seniors, youth, cancer survivors, people with special needs, former refugees, athletes, models, personal coaches.

 (Led a Tai Chi session at the NZCFS National Conference, attended by Chinese Ambassador Wang Xiaolong and Consul He Ying.
 Christchurch, 2025)